-Whether you’re into it or not, the footy season is upon us and new teams have been formed, existing teams re-jigged, new members joined and established members have departed… not much different to the world of commerce really but how does that leave you especially if the morale of the team has taken a knock?
+Whether you’re into it or not, the footy season is under way with new teams having been formed, existing teams re-jigged, new members joined and established members have departed… not much different to the world of commerce really but how does that leave you especially if the morale of the team has taken a knock?

-“Morale is the capacity of a group of people to pull together persistently and consistently in pursuit of a common purpose” is how sociologist Alexander Leighton puts it so it’s critical to invest time in developing good morale for your organisation to flourish, those that do experience much higher productivity, profitability and staff retention, decreased level of absenteeism and turnover of employee numbers as well as producing an amazing place to ‘want’ to come and work in!
+“Morale is the capacity of a group of people to pull together persistently and consistently in pursuit of a common purpose” is how sociologist Alexander Leighton puts it, so it’s critical to invest time developing good morale for your organisation to flourish.
+Those that do experience much higher productivity, profitability and staff retention, decreased level of absenteeism and turnover of employee numbers as well as producing an amazing place to ‘want’ to come and work in!

 So what are some common factors to cause morale to dip, check off those you feel within your environment…

 - Poor communication.

 - Heavy workloads and/or stress.

 - Restructure or Layoffs

 - Loss of contract that’s had a lot of time/resources ploughed into it.

 And how frequently do Managers or Leaders turn a blind eye, or not even realise the state of morale by just putting it down to workload pressure.
 How often can the following clues be overlooked…